2023 IIT-BHU gang rape: Protest

-Aftermath
+Aftermath and Arrests

 All three accused had fled to Madhya Pradesh after raping the 22-year-old girl on 1 November 2023.
 In Madhya Pradesh they campaigned for the Bharatiya Janata Party.
 According to media reports, Uttar Pradesh police tracked down the three suspects within three days but could not arrest them allegedly due to orders from higher authorities.
 Later, when elections were held in four states, police intervened, and the three suspects were arrested.
 After the arrest, all three defendants were detained for 12 days.
-After their arrest, pictures of all three accused along with key leaders of the Bharatiya Janata Party have gone viral on social media.
+After their arrest, pictures of the accused with key leaders of the Bharatiya Janata Party went viral on the social media.

 Accused bail

+The fast-track court in Varanasi had earlier rejected the bail petitions of all three accused.
 High Court has granted bail to two of the accused.
-The High Court had accepted the bail petitions of Kunal Pandey and Abhishek Chauhan on 4 July and 2 July.
-The third accused, Saksham Patel, remains in jail.
-It is noteworthy that the fast-track court in Varanasi had earlier rejected the bail petitions of all three accused.
+The High Court had accepted the bail petitions of Kunal Pandey and Abhishek Chauhan on 4 and 2 July.
+The third accused, Saksham Patel was granted bail on 13 November 2024 on the basis of clear past records.